LogansRuin/loganruin.github.io/planning.md

 # Plan for blog

 ### What is my site's primary purpose
-My sites primary purpose will be to document plants that I have
+My sites primary purpose will be to document my sweet projects

 ### Who is my audience (is it kids, adults, academics)
 Millenials that live in apartments.
 They are not able to have gardens so they have houseplants instead.